 24 CFR Part 92.221 states that contributions to Homeownership housing constitute Match only to the extent that the sales price of the housing is reduced by the amount of the contribution.
 If the sales price of the HOME-assisted housing unit is not reduced from the appraised value, no Match contribution will be recorded, no matter the type or amount of Match provided.
 Applicants for Homeownership activities must clearly demonstrate that their proposed Match contributions will reduce the sales price of the housing unit for the homebuyer.
 HUD has advised that if any part of the match is “mortgage-able” then it does not qualify as match.

-The amount of Match required for a Pre-development loan Application is 25% of the amount of the loan request.
-Match liability incurred for funds expended for Pre-development loans is forgiven if the Development does not proceed.

 Banked match is acceptable, but it cannot be derived from an open contract.
 Banked match can only be derived from a closed, audited contract.
 Any transfer of banked match from another entity must be completed, or there must be a written commitment to transfer the banked match, at the time an Application is submitted.
 Banked match is only the amount of match generated in excess of the match liability.

 OHFA’s HOME Program has a twenty-five percent (25%) non-federal matching requirement.
 Waivers granted by HUD will not affect this requirement.

+Any questions regarding match should be directed to OHFA’s Grant Accountant Supervisor, Chevelle Galbreath.

 Documentation Requirements: